LibreHealthIO/lh-ehr/Documentation/de_identification_readme.txt

 (administration -> De identification) by providing the inputs to de-identification process

-7.Visit de-identification screen after some time, click download button to download the de-identified data (De-identification files will be saved in '\tmp' location of the openemr machine and may contain sensitive data, so it is recommended to manually delete the files after its use)
+7.Visit de-identification screen after some time, click download button to download the de-identified data (De-identification files will be saved in '\tmp' location of the libreehr machine and may contain sensitive data, so it is recommended to manually delete the files after its use)

-8.For re-identification, provide re-identification code as input and click download button to download the re-identified data (Re-identification files will be saved in '\tmp' location of the openemr machine and may contain sensitive data, so it is recommended to manually delete the files after its use)
+8.For re-identification, provide re-identification code as input and click download button to download the re-identified data (Re-identification files will be saved in '\tmp' location of the libreehr machine and may contain sensitive data, so it is recommended to manually delete the files after its use)

 9.When current de-identification process got hang in between, run following query in backend